urbit/hoon-language-server/README.md

  * [hoon.vim](https://github.com/urbit/hoon.vim)

-`hoon.vim` does not use the language server itself, but the github page describes a setup using `vim-lsp`.
+`hoon.vim` does not use the language server itself, but the github page describes a setup using [vim-lsp](https://github.com/prabirshrestha/vim-lsp).

 ### Neovim